Nationals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-George Springer and the Toronto Blue Jays will meet Lane Thomas and the Washington Nationals on Monday at Rogers Centre, at 7:07 PM ET.
+George Springer and the Toronto Blue Jays hit the field against Keibert Ruiz and the Washington Nationals on Tuesday at 7:07 PM ET, in the second of a three-game series at Rogers Centre.

-Bookmakers list the Blue Jays as -250 favorites on the moneyline, while giving the underdog Nationals +200 moneyline odds to win.
-The game's total has been listed at 8 runs.
+The favored Blue Jays have -210 moneyline odds against the underdog Nationals, who are listed at +170.
+An 8.5-run total is set in this contest.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.